stammen/LaunchAppIfInstalled/README.md

-# Win32 System Control from a UWP App Sample
+# Launch UWP App from Win32 App

-This sample demonstrates how a UWP application can call Win32 methods unavailable to a UWP application to control monitor brightness and global system volume.
+This sample demonstrates how a Win32 C# Application can check if a UWP app is installed and launch it.
+Sample code is derived from this [article] (https://stackoverflow.com/questions/12925748/iapplicationactivationmanageractivateapplication-in-c)
-The example uses a Win32 Desktop Extension and an AppService.

-Note: This example will only work in Desktop scenarios

 ## Requirements

 * Visual Studio 2017 with Windows Universal App Development package installed
-* Windows SDK version 17025 (installed with Visual Studio 2017) or minimum SDK version 15063
+* Windows SDK version 17134 (installed with Visual Studio 2017)

 ## Running the Sample

-* Open SystemControl.sln with Visual Studio 2017
+* Open LaunchAppIfInstalled.sln with Visual Studio 2017

 * Select the Debug/x86 or Debug/x64 configuration.
 (Release/x86 and Release x/64 also work)

+* Right-click on the LaunchAppIfInstalled-UWP and select Deploy

-* Set the SystemControl project as the StartUp project
+* Right-click on the ConsoleApp1-UWP and select Set as Startup Project

-* Press F5 to build and run the solution.
+* Press F5 to start the console app.
+The console app should run and launch the UWP app.

+* Find the LaunchAppIfInstalled-UWP in the start menu.
+Right click on LaunchAppIfInstalled-UWP and select install.

+* Press F5 to start the console app.
+The console app should report the app was not found.

 * Move the Brightness slider to change the Monitor brightness (note: setting monitor brightness is a very slow operation so moving the slider will take a while to get to the brightness setting.)